zhichaoxu-shufe/Beyond-Perplexity-Compression-Safety-Eval/README.md

 # Beyond-Perplexity-Multi-dimensional-Safety-Evaluation-of-LLM-Compression
-This is the official repo for paper **Beyond Perplexity: Multi-dimensional Safety Evaluation of LLM Compression**.
+This is the official repo for paper **Beyond Perplexity: Multi-dimensional Safety Evaluation of LLM Compression**, [link to arXiv paper](https://arxiv.org/abs/2407.04965).

 We evaluate 4 unstructured pruning methods: Magnitude, SparseGPT, Wanda and GBLM, in addition to 3 popular quantization methods: LLM.int8(), AWQ and GPTQ.
 Our evaluation focus is on safety (degeneration harm, representational bias and dialect bias) of compression methods.